-WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes in parts of Franklin Township, Harmony Township and Mansfield Township tonight.
+WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes tonight, weather permitting, in parts of Washington Township, Independence Township, and Hackettstown

 The following areas are scheduled to be treated:

 - Washington Township: Butler Park Rd, Clover Ave, River Rd, Schafer Rd, Meadow Breeze Lane, Kayharts Lane, Little Philadelphia Rd., Pleasant Valley Rd., Dale Ave., Bowerstown Rd., Castle Rd., Towpath Trail, Old Canal Rd, and Kinnamon Ave.

 - Independence Township: Water St., Farview Dr., Chaucer Dr., Shakespeare Rd., and Johnson Rd.

 - Hackettstown: Seymour Terrace, Shelly Dr., Jay Ct., Mitchell Rd., Mountain Ave.
 (Route 182), James Ct., and Mitchell Rd.